 Our first task at R.E.
-Appraisal Associates of SWFL, Inc. is to inspect the property to ascertain its true status.
+Appraisal Associates of SWFL, Inc. as Port Charlotte property appraiser's, is to inspect the property to ascertain its true status.
 We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they are present and are in the shape a typical person would expect them to be.

 To double-check the stated size of the property has not been misrepresented and convey the layout of the home, the inspection often includes creating a sketch of the floor plan.

 Most importantly, the appraiser looks for any obvious features ? or defects ? that would have an impact on the value of the house.

 Next, after the inspection, an appraiser employs two or three approaches when determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Here, we analyze information on local construction costs, the cost of labor and other elements to determine how much it would cost to construct a property similar to the one being appraised.
 This figure commonly sets the maximum on what a property would sell for.
 It?s also the least used predictor of value.
 The common term for this standard is “comparables.”